|To find a legal professional to meet your needs, please visit www.iowafindalawyer.com.

 The health care power of attorney allows you to grant to the attorney in fact the authority to make decisions regarding the use of life sustaining procedures.
 Because of this, it has been said that the execution of a living will memorializes your intent and desire regarding your use of life-sustaining procedures, and not what your attorney in fact thinks you desire.
 The presence of a living will relieves the attorney in fact from making that difficult decision, if the situation arises.

-You are encouraged to visit with an attorney prior to completing this form.
+You are encouraged to visit with an attorney prior to completing these forms:To find a legal professional to meet your needs, please visit www.iowafindalawyer.com.